-Basic earnings and loss per share is calculated by dividing the profit and loss attributable to common shares of the Company by the weighted average number of common shares outstanding during the period.
-Diluted earnings and loss per share is calculated by adjusting the earnings and number of shares for the effects of dilutive options and other potentially dilutive securities.
-The weighted average number of common shares used as the denominator in calculating diluted loss per share excludes un-issued shares related to warrants, restricted share units and employee stock options, as they are anti-dilutive.
+Basic loss per share is calculated by dividing the profit and loss attributable to common shares by the weighted average number of common shares outstanding during the period.
+Diluted earnings and loss per share is calculated by adjusting the earnings and number of common shares for the effects of dilutive options and other potentially dilutive securities.
+The weighted average number of common shares used as the denominator in calculating diluted loss per common share excludes un-issued common shares related to warrants, restricted share units and employee stock options, as they are anti-dilutive.

-Basic and diluted loss per share for the year ended December 31, 2020 was \$0.01, as compared to \$0.04 per share for the year ended December 31, 2019.
+Basic and diluted loss per share for the three and twelve months ended December 31, 2022 was \$0.04 and \$0.21, respectively, compared to \$0.03 and \$0.29 respectively, for the three and twelve months ended December 31, 2021.